• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Mango Lassi is a low-fat creamy, Indian-style mango smoothie.
-It has mango pulp, yogurt, sugar, cardamom, and saffron.
-Mango Lassi is the perfect drink for summers when the juicy mangoes are at their ripest best.
+Mango Lassi is a creamy, Indian-style mango smoothie.
+It has mango pulp, curd, sugar, cardamom, and saffron making it a perfect drink for summer.
 Be sure to watch the video!

 Who doesn’t love mangoes?
 The summertime is the perfect season to indulge in the goodness of mango recipes.